 This well-loved trail in Nanoose Bay leads to incredible views of the surrounding land and waters.
-It’s also home to an impressive Gary Oak ecosystem, as well as an Arbutus grove.
+It’s also home to an impressive Gary Oak ecosystem and an Arbutus grove.

 Due to it being quite a short trail, the climb of 240 meters (787 feet) to the top is quite steep.
 But you should be able to arrive at the top in under 30 minutes.
 The total hike there and back is approximately 3 km.

-Notch Hill is located off of Powder Point Road, which turns into Fairwinds Drive.
+Notch Hill is located off Powder Point Road, which turns into Fairwinds Drive.

 Turn off at Northwest Bay Road from the Island Highway (Hwy 19).
 There will be a Petro-Can gas station on the corner.
 Turn right off of Northwest Bay Road onto Powder Point Road.
 Once you reach the four-way stop, Powder Point Road becomes Fairwinds Drive.
 Look for a well-marked sign on the right-hand side of the road indicating your arrival at the Notch Hill parking area.

 Take the trail that leads you past a small water control shed and larger water reservoirs.
-After that the trail forks.
-While both trails lead to the top, one side is a little less strenuous.
+After that, the trail forks.
+While both routes lead to the top, one side is less strenuous.